drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool.[^1]

 RAID-Z vdevs can have new devices added[^2], but not removed.
-Adding a device will not reflow existing data, so existing data will still have the original storage efficiency.
+Adding a device will not re-flow existing data, so existing data will still have the original storage efficiency.
+With enough file churn, ZFS will eventually balance out the data since re-flow happens naturally over time due to copy-on-write.
+My workload is archival so this won't happen, though.
-In practice this is not a big deal: RAID-Z doesn't guarantee the full storage efficiency for every block anyways,[^4] and reflow happens naturally over time due to copy-on-write.
+In practice this is not a big deal: RAID-Z doesn't guarantee the full storage efficiency for every block anyways,[^4]

+To increase capacity a whole new RAID-Z vdev should be added, or a lot of disks need to be upgraded.
+Upgrading disks also involves a lot of lengthy resilvers, and may not be feasible for large RAID-Z vdevs.

 The parity level of a RAID-Z vdev cannot be changed after creation.

 ### Performance

+ZFS distributes operations across vdevs, and the performance of a pool trends towards the average performances of its vdevs.
+Creating a pool from vdevs with the same performance characteristics makes the performance of the pool more predictable and reliable.
+A rule of thumb is to pick one vdev type for the pool, and use the same types of devices in each vdev.[^6]

+Performance is a deep topic and highly depends on workload.
+To get a sense of the space, I will look at maximum IOPS and throughput for read and write operations.

+I will look at extremes streaming read, concurrent read, streaming write, and concurrent write to get a feel for the space, and try to interpolate.

 Mirror write speed is limited by the slowest devices in the vdev, since the data needs to be written to every device.

 Mirror single reads perform at average speed of the disks in the vdev, since data will be read off one of the devices at random.
-Mirrors can provde improved performances for concurrent reads since the reads can be spread across multiple devices.
+Mirrors can improve concurrent read performance by spreading reads across multiple devices.

 RAID-Z write performance
 RAID-Z incurs some CPU load in order to calculate the parity bits.